MauricioSalazare/multi-copula/README.md

 $`\hat{w}`$.
 That means a conditioned copula model of the form $`f(x_1, \ldots, x_{96}| w=\hat{w})`$.
 The following simulation is an example of generated profiles conditioned to different annual energy consumption values.
 The annual values are highlighted with a $`\color{cyan}{\text{cyan}}`$ line in the subplot colorbar.
-The three rows of subplots show different types of electricity consumption.
+The three rows of subplots show different types (clusters) of electricity consumption.

 <p align="center">
 <img src="https://github.com/MauricioSalazare/multi-copula/blob/master/examples/images/writer_test_profiles.gif?raw=true" width="600" height="700" />